JonKerridge/GPP_Demos/README.md

 It is a work in progress and not all demos will work.

+The build assumes you are using Java-11 and Groovy-3.0.2

 It is known that the demos do work with the current release of groovy 3.0.2.